BerkeleyHCI/PolymorphicBlocks/getting-started.md

               ])
 ```

+Each pin assignment entry is specified as `pin=num`.
+`pin` is the name of the requested pin (the `request(...)` argument for single element requests, or the argument plus a `_index` for vector requests).

 ## Next: Hierarchical Layout
-Continue to the [hierarchical layout tutorial](getting_started_hierarchy_layout.md) for using the hierarchical netlist to help with reuse in board layout.
+Continue to the [hierarchical layout tutorial](getting_started_hierarchy_layout.md) for importing the generated netlist into KiCad PCB layout and using the hierarchical structure to speed up layout through reuse.

 Or, continue to [the library block definition tutorial using KiCad schematic import](getting_started_schimport.md).